-Prerequisite(s): 67% or better in MSC--10 and MFMP-10 Co-requisite(s): Enrolled in MFOM11 or MPREC11
+Prerequisite(s): 67% or better in MSC--10 and MFMP-10 Co-requisite(s): Enrolled in MFOM--11 or MPREC--11 (preferred)

 This course is a study of matter, its composition, structure and properties.
 In this course, students will work with the smallest particles that exhibit the particular properties of substances.
 Through studying chemistry, students will attain a solid understanding of how things work at the atomic, ionic and molecular level.
-Topics covered include: chemical reaction, atomic theory, solution and organic chemistry.
-This understanding is central to acquiring a well-rounded education in Science.
-Students will also spend a substantial amount of time learning technical lab skills and solving problems.
-This includes working with a wide variety of equipment, gathering data, making qualitative and quantitative observations, and calculations, and drawing conclusions.
+The Big Ideas are: